CSchulz0618/My-Journal/README.md

 # My-Journal
-Things I've learned so far will be added in the wiki over time
+Things I've learned will be added in the wiki over time